¿Califico yo para ayuda gratuita de preparación de impuestos? (Spanish)

-You should bring any statements, forms, receipts or other documentation that show income you received, tax-deductible expenses, and property tax or rental payments you made.
-The list below includes the records needed most often; you may disregard any that don’t apply to you.
+You should bring any statements, forms, receipts, or other documentation of your income, tax-deductible expenses, and property tax or rental payments you made.
+The list below includes the records most often needed.
+You may disregard any that do not apply.

 - Photo identification

 - Social Security cards (or Individual Taxpayer Identification Number (ITIN) card or letter) for you, your spouse, and all dependents listed on your return